ericyung1998/ericyung1998/README.md

 ### I'm currently a final year student at HKUST majoring in Information Systems and Operations Management
 - ☝️ I'm finishing up my final semester in university and will be soon looking for work opportunities in the UK
     - 🖥️ I've worked [@BofA](https://www.bankofamerica.com/) as a Risk and Finance Technology Summer Analyst and [@Citi](https://www.citi.com/) as a Data and Analytics Placement Analyst
 - 🌱 I’m learning about everything data!
-My interests are machine learning, modeling, and time series forecasting
+My interests are machine learning, predictive modeling, and time series forecasting
 - 👀 I’m looking for roles as a data analyst, business analyst, or data scientist

 ### Languages and Tools: